Posts

 Image

-Dawn and I went to Dubuque to escape the fu**capade of a broken elevator here at Oakridge apartments.
+Dawn and I went to Dubuque to escape the fuck-capade of a broken elevator here at Oakridge apartments.
 Started our journey at 2 p.m.
 Took 18/151 all the way to speed things up.
 Arrived about 4 p.m., checked in, and made for the pool/whirlpool.
 Dawn demurred because she felt self-conscious about her weight.
-Dinner at Caroline's for beef short ribs, hamburger for Dawn.
+Dinner at Caroline's for beef short ribs (they changed the recipe from last time I ordered them, and not for the better I'm afraid), hamburger for Dawn.
 I also had a brandy Old Fashioned cocktail after verifying the bartender knew how to make one (she did, being originally from Wisconsin).
 To bed around 8 p.m.
 Fairly good night's sleep.
 Up at 8 a.m. for breakfast at the Sunshine.
 Found out our favorite waitress, Jonell, had a stroke and was forced to retire.
 She was always so sweet and kept up with all the younger waitresses there.
 Spent the rest of the day relaxing.
-Dinner on day two was at Los Azteca's for a Mexican meal of beef enchiladas, chips and salsa, and a nice big Margarita.
-To bed, and more of a restless night due to Dawn snoring like a Wildebeest.
-Fi...
+Dinner on day two was at Los Azteca's for a Mexican meal of beef enchiladas, chips and salsa, and a ni...

 Las Vegas 2025